States With Best Healthcare 2026: Health Comes First

 Minnesota ranks first overall in WalletHub's comprehensive healthcare analysis, second in cost, sixth in access, and eleventh in outcomes.
 Mayo Clinic, one of the most renowned healthcare institutions in the world, is headquartered in Rochester, Minnesota, and operates major campuses in Minneapolis.
 The state's healthcare infrastructure is systematically strong, not just concentrated in one metro area.

-Minnesota consistently produces better-than-expected health outcomes relative to its demographics.
-The state has strong rural healthcare access compared to most states, which matters for the significant portion of Minnesota's population that lives outside the Twin Cities.
+Minnesota consistently achieves superior health outcomes relative to its demographics.
+The state has robust rural healthcare access, which is a significant advantage for the considerable portion of Minnesota's population residing outside the Twin Cities.

-The income tax runs from 5.35% to 9.85% at the highest bracket, not the lowest, but the healthcare quality partially compensates.
-The cost of living in the Twin Cities runs at or near the national average, making Minnesota's combination of healthcare quality and cost structure genuinely appealing.
+The income tax ranges from 5.35% to 9.85% at the highest bracket, not the lowest.
+However, the healthcare quality partially compensates for this.
+The cost of living in the Twin Cities is comparable to the national average, making Minnesota's combination of healthcare quality and cost structure a competitive advantage.

-For retirees specifically, New Hampshire's combination of zero income tax on retirement income, strong healthcare quality, and access to Boston-area specialized care is hard to beat.
+For retirees specifically, New Hampshire's combination of zero income tax on retirement income, strong healthcare quality, and access to Boston-area specialized care is highly competitive.

 States with the best hospital systems